wmde/ansible-roles/README.md

 Repo for storing ansible components and grouping them in roles to be reused in different projects.

-More about ansible roles can be found at [Ansibele's Docs](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
+More about ansible roles can be found at [Ansible's Docs](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).

 ## Example